-Course Leads to: Level 1 Dance Teacher in charge of subject: Mrs Jacks

-HOLA in charge of subject: Mrs Jacks
+Course Leads to: Level 1 Dance Teacher in charge of subject: Mrs Jacks HOLA in charge of subject: Mrs Jacks

-This programme is designed to give students an understanding of dance, and is in preparation for Level 1 NCEA.
+This programme is designed to give students an understanding of dance, and is in preparation for Level 1 Dance.
 Students will learn a variety of dance techniques and choreographic skills.
-As well as attending regular dance performances the students are required to attend workshops with dance professionals and work with guest tutors throughout the year.
-The students will learn a variety of genre's and styles of dance such as: ballet, hip hop, contemporary, jazz, traditional and ethnic dance forms, Latin American, ballroom dance, as well as choreographic techniques to compose dance works.
+As well as attending dance performances the students are required to attend workshops with dance professionals and work with guest tutors throughout the year.
+The students will learn a variety of genre's and styles of dance such as: ballet, hip hop, contemporary, jazz, traditional and ethnic dance forms, social dance, as well as choreographic techniques to compose dance works.

 Students are required to work independently and in groups as well as perform their work on stage, before an audience.
 Students are to bring PE gear and a water bottle to class as well as their 1B5 dance journal or digital device.

-It is compulsory for all students to perform in the annual dance performance.
-This production is a night of live assessment of all performance based assessments.
+It is compulsory for all students to perform in the annual dance showcase in Term 3.
+This production is of all performance-based assessments.

-DESIGN & VISUAL COMMUNICATION (10DVC) DIGITAL TECHNOLOGY (10DIT)
+DESIGN & VISUAL COMMUNICATION (10DVC)